 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has responsibility for the administration of those affairs.
-In this Council that officer is the Director of Resources (as the Council's designated s151 Officer); - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the Statement of Accounts.
+In this Council that officer is the Chief Executive (as the Council's designated s151 Officer); - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the Statement of Accounts.

-The Director of Resources' responsibilities (as s151 Officer for the Council)
+The Chief Executive's responsibilities (as s151 Officer for the Council)

-As the Director of Resources, I am responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC 2021/22 Code of Practice on Local Authority Accounting in the United Kingdom ('the Code').
+As the Chief Finance Officer, I am responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC 2021/22 Code of Practice on Local Authority Accounting in the United Kingdom ('the Code').